anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

    **Baseline project:** *Kubernetes*

-   **Gap description:** For example, today in existing networks L3 VPNs are commonly used for traffic separation (e.g. separate L3 VPN for signalling, charging, LI, O&M etc.).
+   **Gap description:** For example, today in existing networks L3 VPNs are commonly used for traffic separation (e.g., separate L3 VPN for signalling, charging, LI, O&M etc.).
 CNFs will have to interwork with existing network elements and therefore a K8s POD will somehow need to be connected to a L3 VPN.
 Today this is only possible via Multus (or DANM), however typically there is a network orchestration responsibility to connect the network interface to a